0xDBFB7/scientific_standards/README.md

 > ...letting others waste their time so that while they are busy figuring out what you already learned, you can beat them publishing before them.
 Do you think academia is a bunch of hippies ? https://academia.stackexchange.com/a/733 (tongue-in-cheek, I presume)

-You are paid by the state, the university, the taxpayer; too little, probably, much less than you deserve, but from.
- Your office is partly the result of students working minimum-wage service jobs; your data on the backs of students working overtime on subsistence stipends, equipment, a grant

-Your work is supremely valuable; it can, on the balance, produce 3 to 7 times return-on-investment.
-But that value is totally contained within what you *share*, not what you accomplish.

-Your work would be nothing without the foundation of giants who did not stoop

-Few beyond the PR team or the tabloids cares that, at such-and-such a university so-and-so built a such-and-such. will be a footnote to history compared to the *output*; what you share, what others can meaningfully build upon.

-As a scientist, your opinion is given some kind of weight

-If you are not willing to furnish the integrity of your results, you do not deserve the title "scientist".

 -->